-"And if there is any other thing that is contrary to sound doctrine, according to the glorious gospel of the blessed God which was committed to my trust."
-And this is why when the Gospel arrives the Law becomes irrelevant, for sound doctrine produces great love.
+1:10 "And if there is any other thing that is contrary to sound doctrine, 1:11 according to the glorious gospel of the blessed God which was committed to my trust."
+And this is why when the Gospel arrives the Law becomes irrelevant, for 1:10 sound doctrine produces great love.

-And notice Paul calls it "the glorious gospel."
+And notice Paul calls it 1:11 "the glorious gospel."
 I'm sure when he thought of the Gospel it brought a tear to his eye...
 He shares a bit of his testimony with Timothy...

-"And I thank Christ Jesus our Lord who has enabled me, because He counted me faithful, putting me into the ministry, although I was formerly a blasphemer, a persecutor, and an insolent man (literally, a bully); but I obtained mercy because I did it ignorantly in unbelief.
-And the grace of our Lord was exceedingly abundant, with faith and love which are in Christ Jesus."
+1:12 "And I thank Christ Jesus our Lord who has enabled me, because He counted me faithful, putting me into the ministry, 1:13 although I was formerly a blasphemer, a persecutor, and an insolent man (literally, a bully); but I obtained mercy because I did it ignorantly in unbelief.
+1:14 And the grace of our Lord was exceedingly abundant, with faith and love which are in Christ Jesus."

-Notice Paul's words, "I was formerly..."
+Notice Paul's words, 1:13 "I was formerly..."

 What if you wrote a letter and you used those same words, what would follow?
-I was formerly "a druggie... an adulterer... a hothead... a pervert... a hypocrite..."
+I was 1:13 formerly "a druggie... an adulterer... a hothead... an idolater... a hypocrite..."

 There's a line in John Bunyan's Pilgrim's Progress.
 Christian is told, "You must know that Forgetful Green is the most dangerous place in these parts."
 "Forgetful Green" is that grassy bluff where you relax and forget who you were and what you would be apart from Christ.
 It's the place you get bluffed!
 Don't forget.

 And Paul doesn't!
-Verse 15, "This is a faithful saying and worthy of all acceptance, that Christ Jesus came into the world to save sinners, of whom I am chief."
-In his former life, Paul hated Christ and killed Christians.
+Verse 15, 1:15 "This is a faithful saying and worthy of all acceptance, that Christ Jesus came into the world to save sinners, of whom I am chief."
+In his former life Paul hated Christ and killed Christians.

-Now he says, "However, for this reason, I obtained mercy, that in me first Jesus Christ might show all longsuffering, as a pattern to those who are going to believe on Him for everlasting life."
-With Paul, God set a marvelous precedent...
-He found the meanest, vilest sinner on the block and cut him down to size.
+Now he says, 1:16 "However, for this reason I obtained mercy, that in me first Jesus Christ might show all longsuffering, as a pattern to those who are going to believe on Him for everlasting life."
+Paul realizes with him, God set a precedent...
+He found the meanest, vilest sinner on the block, and cut him down to size.

 On the Damascus off-ramp, Jesus knocked Paul off his high horse with a bright light.
-He reached as low as He could go - turned the chief of sinners to prove He can turn anyone.
+He cut him down to size.
+He turned the chief of sinners to prove He can turn anyone.
 After Paul, there's now hope for us all.

 And Paul erupts in praise to God!
-Verse 17, "Now to the King eternal, immortal, invisible, to God who alone is wise, be honor and glory forever and ever.
+Verse 17, 1:17 "Now to the King eternal, immortal, invisible, to God who alone is wise, be honor and glory forever and ever.
 Amen."

 Why remain at your post?
 Why represent God well?
 Because the King is worthy!
 He's timeless.
 He's incorruptible.
 He's intangible.
 He's wise and wonderful.

 Again, notice the pattern in Paul's letter...
-Here's Timothy's duty, for here is God's glory.
-God's honor is the reason Tim should conduct his ministry honorably.
+There's a charge; then a praise.
+God's honor in heaven is the reason Timothy should conduct his ministry honorably.

-And now in verse 18, he gives him a new challenge.

-"This charge I commit to you, son Timothy, according to the prophecies previously made concerning you, that by them you may wage the good warfare..."
+Now in verse 18 he gives him a new challenge.
+1:18 "This charge I commit to you, son Timothy, according to the prophecies previously made concerning you, that by them you may wage the good warfare..."
 Notice, Paul couches Timothy's ministry in military terminology.
-The word translated "charge" speaks of a "combat assignment" - "orders from headquarters."

-The Christian life is a battleground, not a playground.
+The word translated 1:18 "charge" speaks of a "combat assignment," literally, "orders from headquarters."
+The Christian life is surely a battleground not a playground.